This apple crisp recipe is the best fall dessert! Sliced apples in cinnamon sugar topped with a crumbly, oat topping baked until golden brown.

 Let the apple crisp cool for about 10 minutes before serving.
 By letting it cool prior to slicing the crisp the filling has time to set so it stays together better.

-Serve this fall dessert on its own or topped with vanilla ice cream.
+Serve this fall dessert on its own or topped with a scoop of vanilla ice cream.
 If you’re a little more adventurous try serving with salted caramel or buttermilk-based ice cream instead.
 I like to serve each portion with about 1/2 cup of ice cream.

 Many people like pairing apple pie with slices of sharp Cheddar cheese.
 The salty cheese also complements apple crisp!